 After doing a little mapping, the next job is to populate the maps with lots of little prototypes, helping us learn more about how this stuff actually feels – what are the affordances of the tech?
 What does it do well?
 What does it suck at?
 What are the applications, and what are the implications?

-One of the primary use cases for news consumption is the morning breakfast routine – if we were to sit at the kitchen table, pour the first coffee of the day, and pop on some MR glasses, what types of interface and information design would be possible?
-Which bits would be better or worse than on a screen, or in print, and what might this mean for storytelling?
+Probably the main way all we get our daily news is during the morning breakfast routine, whether it be in print, an app, or a podcast.
+If we were to sit at the kitchen table and use a spatial interface, what types of information and interaction design would be possible?
+Which bits would be better or worse than on a 2D screen, or in print, and what might this mean for journalism?

 Should interfaces be able to float around, or lock to the surfaces around us?
 Do certain surfaces (walls, tables, worktops) lend themselves to certain types of information?
 When does 3D work best, and when is 2D superior?
 The best way to find out is to build a lot of tiny demos and try them all out.

-Some types of stories work brilliantly well at 1:1 scale, but what happens if you don’t have enough space in your living room?
+Some types of stories work brilliantly well at fully-immersive, 1:1 scale in VR, but what happens if a spatial layout requires more space than you have in your living room?
 We’ve all seen those videos of people in VR headsets running into walls.

 Perhaps we need responsive, adaptive layouts, that can scale between fully immersive environments, tabletop- or plinth-scale models, and HUD-based floating panels and controls.
 Stories might need an adaptive sense of scale too.